TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The third element is an enum id which [specifies the type of property](https://stackoverflow.com/questions/46619701/how-to-get-property-types).
 For example, 20 is a string, 11 is an entity id and 3 is a number with units.
 The fourth element defines the units for the property, if any.

-There are another four elements but I can't remember what they're used for.
+There are another four elements but I can't find any description of what they're used for.

 #### Property Values